- May 26, 2012 - April 8, 2013

 Visitors found new work from Gisele Amantea, who created a densely patterned abstraction re-conceiving the foyer of MASS MoCA’s Hunter Center for the Performing Arts.
 In the lobby, viewers encountered work by Rita McKeough and new songs by the Cedar Tavern Singers (who recorded new songs based on Canada’s arrival in the Berkshires).
 In the main galleries, John Will’s new text-based piece included the names of all the artists from the exhibition.

-Ten other new commissions joined 95 already existing works (made within the previous five years) for the exhibition including: Micah Lexier’s A Coin in Every Corner, comprised of a series of specially minted coins painstakingly installed in corners throughout MASS MoCA’s multi-building factory campus; Kent Monkman’s double diorama based on fictitious buddy characters Tonto and the Lone Ranger, and Germany’s Winnetou and Old Shatterhand; Ed Pien’s installation made from cut paper and projected video; and new works from Terrance Houle, Divya Mehra, Graeme Patterson, Garry Neill Kennedy, Mitchell Wiebe, Craig Leonard, Janice Wright Cheney, and David Harper.
+Ten other new commissions joined 95 already existing works (made within the previous five years) for the exhibition including Micah Lexier’s A Coin in Every Corner, comprised of a series of specially minted coins painstakingly installed in corners throughout MASS MoCA’s multi-building factory campus; Kent Monkman’s double diorama based on fictitious buddy characters Tonto and the Lone Ranger, and Germany’s Winnetou and Old Shatterhand; Ed Pien’s installation made from cut paper and projected video; and new works from Terrance Houle, Divya Mehra, Graeme Patterson, Garry Neill Kennedy, Mitchell Wiebe, Craig Leonard, Janice Wright Cheney, and David Harper.

-A comprehensive full-color 450-page catalogue by MIT Press accompanied the exhibition and provides insights into Canada’s thriving contemporary cultural scene.
+A comprehensive full-color 450-page catalog by MIT Press accompanied the exhibition and provides insights into Canada’s thriving contemporary cultural scene.
 The book guides readers through the provinces and territories of Canada, introducing them to Canada’s cultural topography and the artists who inhabit it.
 Markonish provides a history of recent Canadian art, placing this new body of work into the context of 20th-century Canadian art.
 Featuring artist-to-artist interviews, the book also includes contributions from notable Canadian writers and poets Lisa Moore, Warren Cariou, Douglas Coupland, and Jane Urquhart.
 Contributing curators include John Murchie, Wayne Baerwaldt, Lance Blomgren, Candice Hopkins, David Liss, Lesley Johnstone, Steven Holmes, Louise Dacry, Sarah Fillmore, Pan Wendt, Bruce Johnson, Cliff Eyland, Jen Budney, and Nancy Campbell.

 The exhibition was accompanied by live events at MASS MoCA focusing on Canadian acts.